 Target Population

 Students need to plan their inquiry with the target population in mind.
 For example, if a survey is for students in the classroom, it is relatively easy to access that population to collect data.
 It is only necessary to plan when to conduct the survey.
 However, if the survey is for students in another class, it is necessary to discuss with the teacher of that class when and how the data can be collected.
-In the primary and junior grades, teachers need to support students in these efforts.
+In the Primary and Junior grades, teachers need to support students in these efforts.

 When a survey is to be administered to a very large group (for example, the entire school), it is possible to limit the survey to a smaller number of people.
 This is called a sample.
 In the primary grades the size of the target population is usually small so students do not have to worry about selecting a sample.

-Type of Inquiry
+Types of Inquiry

 In the first step of the inquiry process, students have identified the problem situation and formulated a question of interest that they will attempt to answer.
 In doing so, students have typically determined whether the inquiry will be a survey, observations, measurements, a science experiment, a probability experiment, or using existing data.

 The type of inquiry chosen will affect planning.
 For example, if students have chosen a survey, they need to plan how best to conduct the survey (for example, oral or written questionnaire).
-For other types of inquiries, students need to plan carefully how to collect the data to ensure that the data are accurate and valid (for example, how to make the observations or measurements, how to conduct the experiment).
+For other types of inquiries, students need to plan carefully how to collect the data to ensure that the data is accurate and valid (for example, how to make the observations or measurements, how to conduct the experiment).

 Type of Data